• Skip to primary navigation

 2. Toss the sticky berries in a bowl of sugar and let them dry again.

-That's it!
 The full recipe is at the bottom for you to print and use as a guide.

 How to make sugared cranberries and what to do with them for the holiday

-What to do with sugared cranberries:
+What to Do with Sugared Cranberries

 This is the fun part!
 Here are just a few ideas for how to use sugared cranberries:

-• Garnish a frosted dessert
+• Garnish a frosted dessert like cupcakes with cream cheese frosting

-• Garnish a pie
+• Garnish a holiday pie

 • Garnish your turkey platter for Thanksgiving